European witchcraft: In Spain

-In Russia
+In Eastern Europe

 The Russian word ведьма (ved'ma) literally means 'knower', and was the primary word for a malevolent witch.
+The Ukrainian analogue of the same word is Відьма (vid'ma), and the engagement in witchcraft was historically known as відьомство (vid'omstvo).
 In Russia, three quarters of those accused of witchcraft were men.
+This starkly differed from the situation in Ukraine, where almost 80% of those accused of witchcraft were women.

-In 17th century Russia, the dominant societal concern about those practicing witchcraft was not whether it was effective, but whether it could cause harm.
+In 17th-century Russia, the dominant societal concern about those practicing witchcraft was not whether it was effective, but whether it could cause harm.
 Peasants in Russian and Ukrainian societies often shunned witchcraft, unless they needed help against supernatural forces.
 Impotence, stomach pains, barrenness, hernias, abscesses, epileptic seizures, and convulsions were all attributed to evil (or witchcraft).
 This is reflected in linguistics; there are numerous words for a variety of practitioners of paganism-based healers.
 Russian peasants referred to a witch as a chernoknizhnik (a person who plied his trade with the aid of a black book), sheptun/sheptun'ia (a 'whisperer' male or female), lekar/lekarka or znakhar/znakharka (a male or female healer), or zagovornik (an incanter).
+In Ukrainian tradition witches were divided in two categories: "inborn" (родимі) and "educated" (вчені); the former were said to possess their knowledge of magic from birth and could be distinguished by the presence of certain deformities on their bodies, while the latter became witches consciously after undergoing a process of initiation.

 There was universal reliance on folk healers—but clients often turned them in if something went wrong.
 According to Russian historian Valerie A. Kivelson, witchcraft accusations were normally thrown at lower-class peasants, townspeople and Cossacks.
 The ratio of male to female accusations was 75% to 25%.
 Males were targeted more, because witchcraft was associated with societal deviation.
 Because single people with no settled home could not be taxed, males typically had more power than women in their dissent.
 The history of witchcraft had evolved around society.
 More of a psychological concept to the creation and usage of witchcraft can create the assumption as to why women are more likely to follow the practices behind witchcraft.
 Identifying with the soul of an individual's self is often deemed as "feminine" in society.
 There is analyzed social and economic evidence to associate between witchcraft and women.